heimrichhannot/contao-advanced-dashboard-bundle/README.md

 1. Update database

-### Create a version configuration
+### Customize dashboard versions list.

 A main feature of this bundle is the customization of the versions log in the contao dashboard.
+After installing this bundle, you'll find, that there is no difference to the original contao dashboard, as the default configurations are the same.
+But now you can create configurations thats specify which logs are displayed to a user filtered by user or table.
+You can also specify which columns are displayed.

 1. Setup a versions_right configuration in your projekt config, typically `config/config.yml`